 What’s on this year?

-Visit Killerton this winter to see the house decorated for a traditional Christmas.
-Outdoors there’s a festive activity trail as well as games in the garden.
+Visit Killerton this winter to see the house decorated for a traditional Christmas with handmade ornaments, festive music, games and trees dressed by local groups.

-In the Chapel you’ll find Christmas trees decorated by the local community.
+Don’t miss the Chapel where there are 12 Christmas trees decorated by local community groups.

 Find more festive days out and events in my guide to Christmas in Devon and my tips on free things to do in Devon this Christmas.